Code-Institute-Submissions/edwarddoyle-CI-MS4/README.md

 3. Give the app a name and select Europe as the region.
 4. Go to deploy and setup connection to Github (enable automatic deploys).
 5. Navigate to the settings section and click reveal config vars.

+#### Automatic Deploys - link Github to Heroku

+1. Click the deploy tab and select GitHub - Connect to GitHub.
+2. A prompt to find a github repository to connect to will then be displayed.
+3. Enter the repository name for the project and click search.
+4. Once the repo has been found, click the connect button.

+#### Database Setup

+1. Click resources tab
+2. Search for Postgres under add-ons and select Heroku Postgres
+3. Select Hobby Dev - Free and Submit Order Form.

+#### Set env vars

 Click the settings tab and then click the Reveal Config Vars button and add the following: